chevah/geck/content/dependencies.rst

 ==========

-Since we are a Python shop, and node-js is not supported on all our targeted platform, we are pushing the envelope and using python/setuptools/pip to manage the JS packages.
+Since we are a Python shop, and node-js is not supported on all our targeted platforms, we are pushing the envelope and using python/setuptools/pip to manage the JS packages.

 All JS packages used for the projects should be *browser ready*.
 We don't run